Sinister (2012) - Fair or Foul Review

 When I sat down to watch Sinister, I had no idea that I had already seen this movie.
 I'm not saying that I had watched it and forgotten.
 I'm saying that this movie uses enough ideas from elsewhere that it made me feel deja vu.
 Sinister is so predictable, that I was able to shout out my predictions within 10 minutes of the movie rolling with 90% accuracy.
 Some of the twists were blatantly telegraphed, but some of the others were easy to see coming just out of predictability.

 During the moments when Ellison is wandering around in the dark, I noted, to the millisecond, how this movie matched my internal jump-scare countdown clock.
-When your audience is able to predict the movie down to the jump-scare timing, you got a problem with originality, as well as pacing.
+When your audience is able to predict the movie down to the jump-scare timing, you have a problem with originality, as well as pacing.
 This is a huge problem for the case of Sinister, because, up to this point, the biggest weakness was its lazy writing.
 However, moments like this show that even the direction and editing have significant fundamental flaws.

 Image: Lionsgate Films

 It follows a formula, and as soon as the viewer recognizes the formula, the tension is lost.
 In the first 20 minutes of Sinister, the movie tries to scare you with the son acting like he's possessed in the middle of the night.
-It's too early in the movie to try to scare us with something that has any weight, like possession, because nothing has been done to indicate that possession is a possible risk.
+It's too early in the movie to try to scare us with something that has any weight, like possession because nothing has been done to indicate that possession is a possible risk.
 Take a good horror movie like The Conjuring.
-That told us possession was a possibility within the first 10 minutes through the use of the Annabelle doll and what characters said, so it was always a risk throughout the rest of the film.
+That told us possession was a possibility within the first 10 minutes through the use of the Annabelle doll and what the characters said, so it was always a risk throughout the rest of the film.
 Sinister uses the bizarre behavior of a character we don't know to try to scare us.
 It also has not made any indication that these characters are expendable or at risk.
 It's a scare tactic with no impact on the story, with a predictable reason as to why the son acts that way, which you can likely guess before the characters say it.
-Had the boy suddenly exploded, or something random killed a family member, or just a note Ellison found that said something like "I'll take your child," then I would have been more on edge.
+Had the boy suddenly exploded, or something random killed a family member or just a note Ellison found that said something like "I'll take your child," then I would have been more on edge.
 The movie would have at least shown me that it's not so predictable and that anything goes.
 Instead, it's a false scare, like so many others, and nothing like it really ever happens again, making it a waste of time.

 TL;DR (Conclusion)

 I realize that while I said Sinister was half-good, it may have come across a bit more in the negative territory from my review.
 It's mainly because your enjoyment of Sinister will hinge heavily on how well you can ignore the flaws, which are rather nit-picky by horror movie standards.
-If the lazy writing and predictability doesn't bother you, then you'll enjoy Sinister, in all likelihood.
-The home-video segments and parts of the atmosphere are genuinely unsettling and well-done, to the point that it manages to make the film stand out a little bit, despite its best efforts to be derivative.
+If the lazy writing and predictability don’t bother you, then you'll enjoy Sinister, in all likelihood.
+The home video segments and parts of the atmosphere are genuinely unsettling and well-done, to the point that it manages to make the film stand out a little bit, despite its best efforts to be derivative.
 However is it Fair or Foul?

 10-24-2015-10-11-14-PM-1038x576.png